binary-com/deriv-api-docs/docs/intro.md

 sidebar_position: 0
 tags:
   - introduction
-  - getting started
-  - quick startup
 keywords:
-  - deriv
+  - trading app
-  - api
+  - api code
-  - getting started
-  - quick startup
+  - api example
-description: Getting started with Deriv API
+description: Get an overview of the available Deriv API code examples and languages, and how to use it to create your trading app.
 ---

 Our Documentation is divided in several sections: